Beyond the Irish Question

 Curriculum

-Each module blends teaching with lived practice, somatic tools, small-group dialogue, and ancestral presence, so the work is not just understood, but embodied.
+Each module blends teaching with lived practice - somatic tools, small-group dialogue, and ancestral presence - so what's offered is not just understood, but felt and inhabited.

 A laptop on a desk showing a video call with multiple participants, a ceramic cup with a textured surface filled with dark liquid, and a potted plant in the background.